Tactical Social Dancing Part 2

 Bottom line?
 There is a metric ton of technique available that will make compensating for this much more comfortable so you won’t feel trapped for 3 minutes.
 You can find it in the Swing Literacy Dancer Development Program.

-How to survive a rough partner
+Tactics for surviving a rough partner

 There exists a common myth that followers should relax their connection when faced with a rough (male) leader.
 (I have never heard a complaint about a rough female leader.)